einbahnstrasse/MUS218A-Soundscapes-FA2025/xlr-cable-coiling-v02.md

 - A short video file (30–60 seconds).
 - Must be you and nobody else (duh).
 - Clearly show yourself executing the over-under cable coiling technique.
-- Use only an XLR cable (or TRS works).
-Others do not coil the same way.
+- Use only an XLR or TRS cable.
+Other cables have a different structure and do not coil the same way.
-- Email to the instructor before the deadline.
+- Email your video to the instructor before the deadline.

 ---